comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 __Word Embeddings__: 50-dimensional word embeddings [(Collobert et al. 2011)](http://www.jmlr.org/papers/volume12/collobert11a/collobert11a.pdf), all words are lower-cased, embeddings are allowed to be modified during training.

-__Character Embeddings__: randomly initialized a lookup table with values drawn from a uniform distribution with range [−0.5,0.5] to output a character embedding of 25 dimensions.
-Two special tokens are added: PADDING and UNKNOWN.
+__Character Embeddings__: a randomly initialized lookup table with values drawn from a uniform distribution in the range [−0.5,0.5] to output a character embedding of 25 dimensions.
+Two special tokens are added for `PADDING` and `UNKNOWN`.

 __Additional Char Features__ A lookup table was used to output a 4-dimensional vector representing the type of the character (_upper case_, _lower case_, _punctuation_, _other_).